Mabel Byrd

 Mabel J. Byrd (July 3, 1895 – May 20, 1988) was a civil rights activist and the first African American to enroll at the University of Oregon.
-In 1988, Byrd died at age 92 in St. Louis, Missouri.
-Byrd requested that money be donated to a scholarship fund in lieu of a memorial service.

 Early life and education

 Byrd was born in Canonsburg, Pennsylvania, in the United States on July 3, 1895.
 Her father Robert Byrd was a bricklayer who moved his family to Portland, Oregon when she was a youth.
 At the time African Americans were not allowed to own homes or even vote in Oregon.
 Byrd was the only student of her heritage in her Portland high school.

 In 1917, she was the first African American to enroll at the University of Oregon, where she decided to major in economics.
 When Byrd moved to Eugene for school she was not the first African American to live in the town, as there were a few African Americans living in poverty around Alton Baker Park.
 Although she was able to attend the University of Oregon, state and school policies still prevented her from being able to live in the campus dormitories due to her race.
 She was also not allowed to join a sorority.
 During her time at the university, she worked as a domestic servant in the home of history professor Joseph Schafer, while also living in the home.
 Two years after enrolling at the University of Oregon, she transferred to the University of Washington in 1919, and in 1921 she earned a Bachelor of Arts degree in Liberal Arts.